alenRI051/amorvia-new/README-mini-pack-v9.3.md

-# Amorvia Mini‑Pack v9.3 (layout + a11y + /api/track stub + /admin logs)
+# Amorvia Mini-Pack v9.3 (layout + a11y + /api/track stub + /admin logs)

 **Date:** 2025-09-21

-This mini‑pack contains:
+This mini-pack contains:
 - Toolbar buttons (High Contrast, Reset UI, Restart Act) and fixed stacking for characters vs. background.
-- High‑contrast CSS and UI reset on every page load (configurable).
+- High-contrast CSS and UI reset on every page load (configurable).
-- Client‑side fix to ensure scenarios list sits under `Amorvia – Multiact Title`.
+- Client-side fix to ensure scenarios list sits under `Amorvia – Multiact Title`.
 - `/api/track` stub (single file: `api/track.ts`) — avoids duplicate `.js/.ts` issue.
 - Minimal `/admin/logs` page to visualize events produced by the tracker (works with the stub or with a real backend later).
-- Service Worker cache‑bust helper.
+- Service Worker cache-bust helper.

 > Per project notes: This keeps `/api/track.ts` as the only file.
 When you wire a real endpoint, update `TRACK_ENDPOINT` in `public/js/track-client.js` or replace `api/track.ts` with backend logic.